JoseAMGomes/MeetPortugal/README.md

     Used to style and make website responsive;

     6.2- Javascript:
-    Used to highlight where cursor is on the website on social media icons and navigation links.
+    Used to toggle content and also to highlight in a diferent color all the text that can be toggled.
 Also used tp integrate google maps API;

     6.3- Google Fonts:
-    Used to style all the texts by importing Sofia, Dancing Steps, Roboto and Exo;
+    Used to style all the texts by importing Cinzel and Source Sans Pro;

     6.4- jQuery:
     Used to make navigation bar responsive and make the dropdown button work;